- Not a substitute for professional veterinary help.

 It’s no fun to see your precious cat be uncomfortable.
 There are a few things you can do to make the teething process a little less miserable.

-Not only will it help them feel better, it may also help direct their attention away from less desirable chewing spots like your couch or rugs or bedding.
+- Give your cat plenty of soft chew toys to nibble on: Not only will it help them feel better, but it may also help direct their attention away from less desirable chewing spots like your couch or rugs, or bedding.
 You know.
 The areas you were hoping your cat wouldn’t decide to destroy.
 Also an option: kitten binkies.
 Yes, really.
 KittyBest has a tutorial on how to make one.

 It’s also a good time to reinforce good behaviors.
 Don’t let a kitten bite your hands, even in a playful way.
 Every time they do, yelp “ow,” so you don’t accidentally let them think that roughhousing is acceptable.

-In an ideal scenario, your cat will lose all their baby teeth and have them replaced with adult teeth (including four additional teeth, bringing their total teeth up to 30.)
-But sometimes, cats can develop what’s called a “persistent tooth,” as VCA Hospitals notes.
+In an ideal scenario, your cat will lose all their baby teeth and have them replaced with adult teeth (including four additional teeth), bringing their total teeth up to 30.
+But sometimes cats can develop what’s called a “persistent tooth,” or retained deciduous teeth.

 The result is that the adult tooth has to find another way through, and ends up growing at an angle—the adult tooth and baby tooth occupying the same socket.
-This can crowd your cat’s mouth and lead to them having a poor bite.
+This can crowd your cat’s mouth and lead to them having an abnormal bite.
 Food can get stuck and cause increased tartar and decay, as well as gum issues like gingivitis.

 In these cases, it’s best to have the baby tooth extracted by a veterinarian as early as possible.
 Otherwise, you could be looking at bigger problems down the road.